 What is the difference between green and red bell peppers?

-Ten days.
+Stage of maturity.
 Many of the popular hybrid bell peppers will develop red color when they are mature.

 Why aren’t my peppers setting fruit?